What is Adjusted EBITDA?

 The enterprise value of Banana Inc boosted by a tremendous amount of $ 5,500,000 ($ 28,250,000 – $ 22,750,000).
 Hence Mr. Unreal must consider the adjusted EBITDA while calculating the value of the business.

-Note: Adjustments made to EBITDA generally are one-time expenses that are not going to incur soon or after business gets sold.
+Note: Adjustments made to EBITDA generally are one-time expenses that will not incur soon or after the business gets sold.
 Thus such expenses must be true and fair because the management of the buying company strictly scrutinizes these.

 Adjustments to EBITDA and its Impact on Enterprise Value

-- Litigation Expenses: Litigation expenses in the form of a lawsuit settlement, legal and consultancy fees are all nonrecurring expenses and can be charged as legitimate adjustments.
+• Litigation Expenses: Litigation expenses in the form of a lawsuit settlement and legal and consultancy fees are non recurring expenses and can be charged as legitimate adjustments.

-- Disposal of Assets: Assets are not meant to be sold.
+• Disposal of Assets: Assets are not meant to be sold.
 However, there are situations like technology upgrades, lower performance of existing assets, etc. These are one-time, nonrecurring expenses or gains that can be positively or negatively adjusted as a legitimate adjustment.
-E.g., the number of profits for the property sold must be deducted from EBITDA while the number of losses on sales of some old machinery can be added to EBITDA as legitimate adjustments.
+E.g., the number of profits for the property sold must be deducted from EBITDA.
+In contrast, the number of losses on sales of some old machinery can be added to EBITDA as legitimate adjustments.

-- Rent of the facilities: If the rent charges are above fair market value, then the difference would be negative.
-Rent profits must be deducted as negative adjustments vice-versa for the opposite situation.
+• Rent of the facilities: The difference would be negative if the rent charges are above fair market value.
+Rent profits must be deducted as negative adjustments and vice-versa for the opposite situation.

 Advantages and Applications

-- It removes nonrecurring items and anomalies that distorts EBITDA
+• It removes nonrecurring items and anomalies that distort EBITDA

-- It can be used to evaluate the overall income of a company and determine the annual cash generation by a company.
+• It can be used to evaluate a company's overall income and determine its annual cash generation.

-- It usually required when a company is being valued for acquisitions and mergers (M&A)
+• It is usually required when a company is being valued for acquisitions and mergers (M&A)

-- It can be used to make easy and meaningful comparison across various companies since different companies’ charges various expenses that are unique in nature or do not incur by companies with similar businesses.
+• It can be used to make easy and meaningful comparisons across various companies since different companies charge various expenses that are unique or do not incur by companies with similar businesses.

-- Adjusted EBITDA is used for analyzing companies to properly value them for potential acquisitions.
+• Adjusted EBITDA is used to analyze companies to value them for potential acquisitions properly.

 Disadvantages